Dynatrace allows you to create request attributes based on method arguments.

 To create a request attribute based on a method argument

-- Go to Settings > Server-side service monitoring > Request attributes.
+- In the Dynatrace menu, go to Settings > Server-side service monitoring > Request attributes.

 - Select Create new request attribute.

 - Provide a unique Request attribute name.
 You can rename an attribute at any point in the future.

 - optional Define the scope of the request attribute.

 - From the Request attribute source list, select Java method parameter(s) or .NET method parameter(s).